Swendsen-Wang Algorithm on the Mean-Field Potts Model: Random Graph Lemmas

 \subsection{The supercritical regime}

 We will need several known results on the $G(n,p)$ model in the supercritical regime ($p=c/n$, where $c>1$).
-The size of the giant component is asymptotically normal~\cite{Stepanov}.
+The size of the giant component is asymptotically normal~\cite{Stepanov} and satisfies moderate deviation inequalities around its mean value~\cite{AL}.
 We will use the following moderate deviation inequalities for the sizes of the largest and second largest components of $G$.
-These are used to track the evolution of the SW-dynamics for an exponential number of steps in the slow mixing regime $\Bu<B<\Bh$.
+These are used to track the evolution of the SW dynamics for an exponential number of steps in the slow mixing regime $\Bu<B<\Bh$.

 \begin{lemma} Let $G\sim G(n,c/n)$ where $c>1$.
 Let $\beta\in (0,1)$ be the solution of $x + \exp(-c x) = 1$.
 Let $C_1, C_2$ be the largest and second largest components of $G$ respectively.
 Then, for every constant $\epsilon\in (0,1/3]$ it holds that